happyResearcher/VulKG/README.md

 7. Put all files in the [import](import/) folder into the **import** folder of **Graph DBMS**.
 8. Open **Graph DBMS** with **Neo4j Browser**.
 Since Neo4j Browser comes out-of-the-box when you install Neo4j Desktop on your system, no installation is required.
 9. Click the **Enable multi statement query editor** to enable running multiple Cypher statements separated by semi-colons **;** in the Neo4j Browser setting.
-10. Run Cypher statements in the **2.VulGD_Deployment_Cypher.cypher** file with the Neo4j Browser to deploy VulKG.
+10. Run Cypher statements in the **2.VulKG_Deployment_Cypher.cypher** file with the Neo4j Browser to deploy VulKG.

 ## 3. Use case: Vulnerability Co-Exploitation Behaviour Discovery
-This section introduces how to implement the use case: Vulnerability Co-exploitation Behaviour Discovery (VCBD) on VulGD.
+This section introduces how to implement the use case: Vulnerability Co-exploitation Behaviour Discovery (VCBD) on VulKG.

 ### 3.1 Programing language
 Python and Cypher